 But even if you hold the fashionable scientistic (but unscientific) view that the universe is just stuff–atoms and the void–clearly people and other animals act purposefully all the time.
 So, equally clearly, the universe gives rise to purposes, and we both have purposes that have significance, that have value, and can choose purposes that do.
 That we and others have bodies with wants and needs that give rise to purposes is a clue there.

 Philosophers often get mired in muck by not thinking clearly about the plain, often varied, everyday uses of their key terms.
 Meanings are not characteristics of things in themselves per se but, rather, events–significances and purposes–in the experiences of sentient entities.
 (Whether the universe itself is such an entity is an open question.
 I believe that there is good reason to think, as most indigenous peoples used to think, that this is in fact the case.)
+Often that significance is related to our bodily needs and desires.
+And often it is related to our intellectual needs and desires.
+Both are the firm ground upon which ethics and purpose are based.
 We create meaning by doing that which has significance to us and to others, that which occasions flourishing.
 Working to achieve flourishing gives us purpose, and we are the artists of meaning.

 Does this mean that things in themselves don’t have meaning?
 Of course not.
 They can be significant to sentient entities, and protecting that significance arguably entails treating them as having value in and of themselves.
 Taking such a stance shows our seriousness.

 That stuff about our living in a purely mechanistic universe is stupid too, but it’s a different kind of stupid, and that’s another discussion.